yunnie05/DS-project/README.md

 Download the project files and upload them to Google Colab.
 Make sure to add the dataset file hcc_dataset.csv in the same directory as your notebook.

+##To run streamlit:
+Install the previously mentioned dependencies, open the terminal and type: python streamlit_app.py

 ## Authors